 Hierarchical Clustering

-Linkage methods (how distance between clusters is defined):
+Linkage methods (how distance between is defined):

 - Average linkage (UPGMA): distance = average distance between all pairs.
 Balanced trade-off.